Your Retirement Investments – Don’t Be Chicken Little!

 Chicken Little Was A Chicken - Your Brain Is Ten Times Bigger!

 That is my super-upbeat-tough-love way of saying, "Stop thinking the sky is falling!
 It's not!"
 Don't think I'm sugar-coating here.
-My husband was laid off in December and we're in the same boat as millions of Americans (heck, millions of humans all over the world - it's not just bad here) - but because we have a budget and know what's going on in our investment portfolio (because if you have an IRA or 401(k) you have an investment portfolio) we know to the penny how much money we need to make in a month to survive, and the excess goes into savings.
+My husband was laid off in December and we're in the same boat as millions of Americans (heck, millions of humans all over the world - it's not just bad here) - but because we have a budget and know what our Birch Gold fees are and we also know what's going on in our investment portfolio (because if you have an IRA or 401(k) you have an investment portfolio) we know to the penny how much money we need to make in a month to survive, and the excess goes into savings.

 When you don't pay attention, it does feel like the sky is falling.